Lecture notes on high-dimensional data: Gaussian random vectors

 with $a:={\textstyle\frac{\epsilon\sqrt{d}}{2}}>0$ to continue our estimate from \eqref{EQ-10-1}.
 Since $\sqrt{d}\geqslant\epsilon$ holds, we get

 Finally, we recall that the constant in Theorem \ref{MTB-THM} was $C=1/4$ and thus the exponent equals $-c \epsilon^2$ with $c=1/16$. \end{proof}

-In Chapter \ref{Ch-INTRO} we propagated the intuition that a points chosen at random will have norm close to $\sqrt{d}$ with `a high probability.'
-More precisely, Figure \ref{FIG-1} suggested that the deviation to be expected will not increase with $d$.
-Theorem \ref{GA-THM} allows to quantify this intuiton as follows.
+In Chapter \ref{Ch-INTRO} we propagated the intuition that a point chosen at random will have norm close to $\sqrt{d}$ with `a high probability.'
+More precisely, Figure \ref{FIG-1} suggested that the deviation from $\sqrt{d}$ to be expected will not increase with $d$.
+Theorem \ref{GA-THM} allows to quantify this intuition as follows.
 If we pick, e.g., $\epsilon=10$ then a random point's norm will satisfy $\sqrt{d}-10\leqslant \|x\|\leqslant \sqrt{d}+10$ with probability greater or equal to $0.99$ whenever we are in a space with dimension $d\geqslant100$.

+We note the following byproduct the proof of Theorem \ref{GA-THM} which gives a similar estimate but of the square of the norm.
+Notice that one of our first results in Chapter \ref{Ch-INTRO} was the equality $\E(\|X\|^2)=d$ for any fixed $d$ --- and that we on the other hand proved a statement without the squares, namely $\E(\|X\|)\approx\sqrt{d}$, asymptotically.

+\begin{prop} Let $x\in\mathbb{R}^d$ be drawn at random with respect to the spherical Gaussian distribution with zero mean and unit variance.
+Then

+holds for every $\epsilon>0$ where $c=1/8$. \end{prop} \begin{proof}We define the random variables $Y_i$ as in the proof of Theorem \ref{GA-THM} and then proceed using the Bernstein inequality as in the last part of the previous proof.
+This way we obtain